Unconventional Hexacopters via Evolution and Learning: Performance Gains and New Insights: Experiments

 Taken together, these findings suggest that the evolved designs demonstrate improved morphological intelligence, enabling them to learn effective controllers with reduced effort.
-This is fully in line with the literature as established in Miras et al \cite{Miras2020EvoLearn} where the phenomenon of increasing learning deltas was shown first.
-However, it is worth noting the great differences in system setup.
-In \cite{Miras2020EvoLearn} learning had a `warm start' since it started from the inherited controller, and the reward function used in the learning algorithm was identical to the fitness function used by evolution.
-The method in this paper uses a `cold start' since controllers are not inheritable (nor do we have an archive as in \cite{LeGoff2023}), and the reward function used by the learning method is different from the fitness function.
-The latter feature is not a matter of user preference; it is a consequence of using reinforcement learning.
-Reinforcement learning inherently uses fine-grained rewards per time step, whereas the optimization methods employed as learners for evolvable morphologies use a coarse-grained evaluation calculating the quality of robot behavior just once, after the complete evaluation period is finished \cite{vandiggelen2023comparing}.
-Last but not least, the robots (hexacopters), the tasks (Section~\ref{sec:tasks}) and the environment (air), investigated here are completely different from the modular robots evolved for crawling locomotion on the ground used in the other related papers.
+This is in line with the phenomenon of increasing learning deltas as recently discovered by Miras et al \cite{Miras2020EvoLearn} and verified by others \cite{JLO-2022,9701596,WeiLi-2023}.
+However, in all those systems learning had a `warm start' since it started from the inherited controller, and the reward function used in the learning algorithm was identical to the fitness function used by evolution.
+The method in this paper uses a `cold start' since controllers are not inheritable (nor do we have an archive as in \cite{LeGoff2023}), and the reward function is different from the fitness function.

-Given these differences, the emergence of the same pattern --namely, that evolution tends to produce morphologies which support more efficient learning-- across such divergent systems is striking.
+Given these differences, the emergence of the same pattern, namely, that evolution tends to produce morphologies which support more efficient learning, across such divergent systems is striking.
 It suggests that the observed synergy between morphological evolution and lifetime learning is not merely a byproduct of specific algorithmic or environmental choices.
 Rather, it points to a deeper underlying phenomenon: a universal principle whereby evolution discovers structural priors that facilitate learning during an individual’s lifetime.
-This convergence across systems with different embodiments, learning paradigms, and reward structures indicates that we are tapping into a fundamental aspect of embodied intelligence, capturing something intrinsic about the co-adaptation of body and brain.
+This convergence across systems with different embodiments, learning paradigms, and reward structures indicates a fundamental aspect of embodied intelligence, capturing something intrinsic about the co-adaptation of body and brain.